Icon-Newsletter-smaller

 Step 1: Crunch the Numbers

-The last thing you or any lender want is for you to take out a loan you can’t afford.
+The last thing you or any lender want is to take out a loan you can’t afford.
 It's just a disaster in the making.
 However, you can avoid this by determining how much cash you need after loan charges are deducted.

-Then figure out how much you need to pay monthly.
+Then, figure out how much you need to pay monthly.
 Make sure you can afford this amount and that it won’t strain your budget.

 Step 2: Compare Loan Products